 Some mouthwash formulas contain alcohol and other strong chemicals that could be irritating your teeth and rendering them more sensitive.
 Either try a more neutral rinse or skip it altogether to focus on flossing and brushing more thoroughly.

 Teeth grinding, or bruxism puts pressure on your teeth and gums, and can seriously distress teeth in both adults and children for different reasons.
 The grinding wears down enamel and can even expose the dentin, part of the inner tooth.

 Bruxism can even lead to cracked teeth!
-While some children grow out of bruxism and some adults-only suffer bruxism through bouts of stress, etc. – a nightguard may be the perfect fix for to keep your teeth from rubbing together while sleeping or clenching your jaw.
+Some children grow out of bruxism and some adults only suffer bruxism through bouts of stress.
+Because of this, a nightguard may be the perfect fix to keep your teeth from rubbing together or clenching your jaw while you sleep.

 Foods and beverages that have a higher acidic content can actually wear down the enamel of your teeth.
-Try to steer clear from eating too much citrus fruit, tomatoes, pickles, and yogurt, for example.
-Sodas, fruit juices, and sports drinks are high in sugar and very acidic, so go easy on them as well.
-A sweet tooth can quickly turn into a sensitive tooth.
+Try to steer clear of eating too many foods high in citric acid or that have lots of sugar in them.
+Foods you should avoid for sensitive teeth include:

 Chipped or Cracked Teeth

 Kids are adventurous and yet sometimes clumsy.
 Some adults can also be clumsy!
 Plus, you never know when an emergency or accident might happen that makes you damage a tooth.